Thursday afternoon, 17 July 1997

 “Is Grandpa okay?” she tacks on, belatedly.

-“That’s… good,” says Isabel, the six-year-old still seemingly at a loss how to process this.
+“That’s… good,” says Isabel.
+The six-year-old looks at a loss for how to process this.

 Celia: “And the pony?” she presses.